 Mount Making: The Design and Fabrication of Archival Mounts for Exhibits (Level 2)

-This course will give each student a practical “hands-on” experience: designing mounts; evaluating and using archival materials; making of coated brass and stainless steel pin mounts; fabric wrapping ethafoam and acrylic forms; cutting, heat bending, and polishing of acrylic; and silver brazing brass mounts.
-In addition, each student will be encouraged to present to the class any particular mount making challenges they are currently or will soon be working on at their jobs.
+This intensive hands-on course teaches participants practical skills and provides experience designing mounts, evaluating and using archival materials, making coated brass and stainless steel pin mounts, fabric wrapping Ethafoam and acrylic forms, working with Vivak, cutting, heat bending, and polishing acrylic, and silver brazing brass mounts.
+In addition, each participant will be encouraged to share mount-making challenges they are currently or will soon be working on at their jobs.
+Participants are welcome to bring an object for mount making, but let the instructor know what you’re bringing in advance.
+The Center for Collections Care, including the instructors, does not bear responsibility for items participants bring to the course.

 Course Dates